 As the world changes, so does demand.
-Therefore, ORMIT and ArcelorMittal teamed up to find future leaders in supply chain to help lead this multinational into Industry 4.0.
-“For me, this collaboration was the perfect match because I got the chance to work in a company with a lot of knowhow while being coached by my Talent Development Manager to find my passions and strengths.” tells Vinni, supply chain trainee at ArcelorMittal.
-In this blog we list some benefits of the Supply Chain Traineeship according to Vinni and Isabel.
+Therefore, ORMIT and ArcelorMittal teamed up to find young talents to contribute to build and implement one supply chain across Europe.
+“For me, this collaboration was the perfect match because I got the chance to work in a company with a lot of knowhow while being coached by my Talent Development Manager to find my passions and strengths.” tells Vinni, supply changer at ArcelorMittal.
+In this blog, we list some benefits of the Supply Changers Traineeship according to Vinni and Isabel.

 One of the common drawbacks when joining a traineeship is to feel like ‘just a trainee’.
 This is not the case at ArcelorMittal, where both Vinni and Isabel really feel part of the team and get important responsibilities.

 Isabel: “It can be hard to believe, since your co-workers at ArcelorMittal know you are a trainee, but we get a lot of responsibility in this project.
 We are seen as full-fledged colleagues that are part of the team, rather than just a trainee that does the dirty work.”

 Vinni: “It makes me think of a moment, where one of my colleagues said “You are the intern” as a joke...
 It is weird to hear, since I am actually running a team in an agile environment.”

 Isabel: “Of course, this doesn’t mean you have to fix every problem by yourself.
 At your own request, managers make time to answer questions, discuss topics where you are blocked, and give advice in certain situations.
 During these conversations you are free to give your own opinions and thoughts. ”